-JIM JACOBS / OCTOBER 1-DECEMBER 31
+JIM JACOBS

 Jim Jacobs began his undergraduate studies within the sciences, but found he was more drawn to the arts as a means for sharing what intrigued him.
-The artist emerged with a palette in one hand, brush in the other, and throughout the 80s and 90s challenged our traditional understanding of what a painting really could be.
+The artist emerged with a palette in one hand, brush in the other, and throughout the 80s and 90s challenged the traditional understanding of what a painting could be.
 Sculpture stepped into the forefront of Jacobs’ mind as he would blend his canvases with the natural environment, create openings to engage with strips of wood passing through the center, and would even use window screens or other sheer materials as the surfaces of his compositions.

 Early examples of Jim Jacobs’ work.
 Images courtesy of the artist.